smmbox4/a-serpbear_v4/README.md

 | `NOTIFICATION_EMAIL_FROM` | — | Optional | Sender email address that appears in notification emails. |
 | `NOTIFICATION_EMAIL_FROM_NAME` | `SerpBear` | Optional | Friendly sender name shown to recipients. |

+SerpBear also accepts an optional **SMTP TLS certificate hostname** override from the Notification settings modal (or via the `smtp_tls_servername` field in the settings API).
+Whitespace and trailing dots are trimmed automatically before the value is passed to Nodemailer as the TLS `servername`, making it easier to work with proxies or shared SMTP endpoints whose certificates do not match the connection host.

 ### Cron scheduling

 | Variable | Default | Required | Description |